MAliRaffayMirza/ALIFI-Transformer-Based-Search-Engine/README_AliFi.md

 ## 🙏 Acknowledgments

-- Thanks to OpenAI’s ChatGPT for technical guidance and code suggestions during debugging.
 - Built as a self-driven project without any formal university support — purely passion and persistence.

 ---